Next Beach Cleanup: Linda Mar – Sat. July 17th

-Next Linda Mar Beach cleanup: Saturday, June 19th from 9am to 11am, Pacifica
+Next Linda Mar Beach cleanup: Saturday, July 17th from 9am to 11am, Pacifica – Special Post 4th of July Cleanup

 Read our COVID-19 Regulations